A History of Migraine Treatments Over The Years

 Migraine treatment has entered a new era with the recent development of treatments that target CGRP.
 The first anti-CGRP drugs were approved in 2018.
 CGRP transmits pain signals in the brain.4 Blocking CGRP can prevent or treat migraine.

 Four of the new drugs are anti-CGRP antibodies.
 These drugs are taken to reduce the number or severity of migraine days.
-The other three new drugs are acute treatments taken at the start of a migraine attack.
+The other two new drugs are acute treatments taken at the start of a migraine attack.
 Because they work differently from the triptans, they have different side effects.